 Parking

 You cannot park vehicles loaded with dangerous goods just anywhere.
 For example, you are not allowed to park within built-up areas.
 Municipalities can set requirements for parking spaces for trucks carrying dangerous goods in a General Municipal By-Law (APV).
 If you park outside the public road, the safety regulations from the Environmental Activities Decree (Besluit activiteiten leefomgeving, Bal, in Dutch) apply.
-In some cases (see chapter 4 of the Bal), you must also make a notification in the online service counter Omgevingsloket (in Dutch).
+You must comply with the safety regulations (in Dutch).
+In some cases (see chapter 4 of the Bal), you must also make a notification in the Environment and Planning Portal (Omgevingsloket, in Dutch).

 Report accident with transport of dangerous goods

-If something goes wrong with packaging, loading, transporting, unloading, or filling, you must report an incident or accident involving dangerous goods (in Dutch) to the Human Environment and Transport Inspectorate (ILT).
+Does something go wrong with packaging, loading, transporting, unloading, or filling?
+You must report an incident or accident involving dangerous goods to ILT (in Dutch).

 Exemption for the transport of dangerous goods

 Are you unable to comply with the rules for the transport of dangerous goods?
-In special cases you can apply for an exemption from the Human Environment and Transport Inspectorate.
+In special cases you can apply for an exemption from the ILT.